BYU-SE/non-functional-coupling-in-sos/README.md

 ## Data

-Includes `case-study.zip`, which contains the raw data from simulating the four models: original, A, B, C.
+Includes summarized raw data from simulating the four models: original, A, B, C. The complete raw data, which includes more than the selected six non-functional properties can be recomputed by running the model.

 ## Quartermaster Model